fleetdm/fleet/docs/Using-Fleet/REST-API.md

 }
 ```

-### Get configuration profiles assigned to a Host
+### Get configuration profiles assigned to a host

 Requires Fleet's MDM properly [enabled and configured](./Mobile-device-management.md).

-Retrieves a list of the configuration profiles assigned to the Host.
+Retrieves a list of the configuration profiles assigned to a host.

 `GET /api/v1/fleet/mdm/hosts/:id/profiles`